3 Questions as Lightning Start New Season

 The Tampa Bay Lightning begin their 25th season in franchise history Friday against the Florida Panthers, less than six months removed from falling one point short of a playoff berth.

 Expectations were sky high heading into last season, with many in the hockey world picking the Lightning as a favorite to win the Stanley Cup.
 They’d made back-to-back Eastern Conference Final appearances the previous two seasons, including a trip to the 2015 Stanley Cup Final.
 General manager Steve Yzerman had kept the team together the previous summer against seemingly insurmountable odds.
-Steven Stamkos, Victor Hedman, Nikita Kucherov and Andrei Vasilevskiy were franchise cornerstones among those that inked new deals or contract extensions in the summer.
+Steven Stamkos, Victor Hedman, Nikita Kucherov and Andrei Vasilevskiy were franchise cornerstones among those that inked new deals or contract extensions.

 Falling Short of Expectations